 The proposed bill, titled the "Deferred Compensation Automatic Enrollment Act," aims to enhance deferred compensation plans for public employees in Florida.
-It amends section 112.215 of the Florida Statutes to allow for an automatic enrollment arrangement in which a portion of an employee's compensation can be deducted and contributed to a deferred compensation plan unless the employee opts out or chooses a different contribution rate.
+It amends section 112.215 of the Florida Statutes to allow for automatic enrollment arrangements in which a portion of an employee's compensation is deducted and contributed to a deferred compensation plan unless the employee opts out or chooses a different contribution rate.
 The bill mandates the establishment of a default contribution rate and allows for periodic reenrollment and resetting of contribution rates for eligible government employees.
 Additionally, it requires that the plan includes a default investment option for contributions made in the absence of an employee election.

 Statutes affected: H 985 Filed: 112.215, 110.114, 112.171